tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-28-Major-Minor-Updates.md

 - New pet command for admins. <br />
 - New ranarmor command for admins. <br />
 - Fixed experience rates and save/login issues surrounding them. <br />

-- Fixed the update command forcing the game to queue players for disconnect and save the sql database. <br />
+- Fixed the update command forcing the game to queue players for disconnect. <br />

 - Fixed the client to reflect the changes I've personally made.
 (New download coming soon) <br />
 - Added an outgoing NPC-option packet for arbitrary per-instance NPC menu text. <br />